-1 Target set to reflect a minimum expected level of satisfaction for walk-in services, and is reflective of feedback commentary received via our resident surveys.
+2 Target set to reflect a minimum expected level of satisfaction for walk-in services, and is reflective of feedback commentary received via our resident surveys.

-2 Target lowered to reflect a stretch goal, in consideration of baseline historic performance levels for email, with target increasing in subsequent years.
+3 Target lowered to reflect a stretch goal, in consideration of baseline historic performance levels for email, with target increasing in subsequent years.

-Levels of Service Actual Results LTP 2018-28 target LTP 2021-31 Proposed Performance Targets Performance Measures 2018/19 2019/20 2020/21 2021/22 2022/23 2023/24 Year 10 2030/31 2.6.7.3 Citizen and Customer expectations for service response are delivered in a timely manner 85% 89% At least 85% of citizens and customers are satisfied or very satisfied by the quality of the service received at the first point of contact via phone. omers are satisfied or satisfied by the quality of the service received at the first point of contact via ne.
-2.6.4.1 Citizen and Customer expectations for service response are delivered in a timely manner 142 seconds 94.2 seconds Telephone enquiries have an average speed to answer of no more than 90 seconds.
-Telephone enquiries have an average speed to answer of no mor than 120 seconds 1 2.6.4.2 Citizen and Customer expectations for service response are delivered in a timely manner 26.2 hours 21.5 hours Email enquiries have an average response time of no more than 48 hours. of hours response time of f no more than 48 2.6.4.3 Citizen and Customer expectations for service response are delivered in a timely manner Achieved Achieved Social media enquiries have an average response time of no more than four hours. e (after hours) 2 vithin two hours
+Levels of Service Actual Results 3 LTP 2018-28 target LTP 2021-31 Propo sed Performance Tar gets Performance Measures 2018/19 2019/20 2020/21 2021/22 2022/23 2023/24 Year 10 2030/31 2.6.7.3 Citizen and Customer expectations for service response are delivered in a timely manner 85% 89% At least 85% of citizens and customers are satisfied or very satisfied by the quality of the service received at the first point of contact via phone.
+At least 85% of citizens and customers are satisfied or very satisfied the quality of the service received at the first point of contact via pho 2.6.4.1 Citizen and Customer expectations for service response are delivered in a timely manner 142 seconds 94.2 seconds Telephone enquiries have an average speed to answer of no more than 90 seconds.
+Telephone enquiries have an average speed to answer of no more that 120 seconds 1 2.6.4.2 Citizen and Customer expectations for service response are delivered in a timely manner 26.2 hours 21.5 hours Email enquiries have an average response time of no more than 48 hours.
+Email enquiries have an average response time of no more than 4 hours 2.6.4.3 Citizen and Customer expectations for service response are delivered in a timely manner Achieved Achieved Social media enquiries have an average response time of no more than four hours.
+80% of social media enquiries are responded to within two hours (a hours) 2